DQNEO/movabletype2hugo/README.md

 This tool does 2 things.

 * extracts all entries and categories from MySQL
-* generate text files into ./content directory
+* generate text files into ./content directory , following HUGO rules.

 We assume that permalinks of articles on MT are like this: http://example.com/YYYY/MM/foobar.html